 There are two options for displaying costs for custom attributes:

 - Display total custom attribute costs — All custom attribute costs are displayed as one section of the cost pie chart.

 - Display individual custom attribute costs — Each custom attribute cost is displayed as an individual section of the cost pie chart.
 This is the default option.

 You assign custom attribute costs on the Cost Model tab.

 Commander allows you to track up to seven levels of tiered storage costs based on the different types of storage media you use.
-You can rename six of the seven storage tiers, but you can't rename the "Undefined" storage tier.
+You can rename any storage tier except for the "Undefined" storage tier.
 You can't delete storage tiers.